RD0407/PhD/Efficiency/readme.md

 The macro sets consistent styles: marker types, colors, axis labels, legend placement.

 The final figure is drawn to a canvas (TCanvas) and can be saved to file.

+## ⚙️ Code Structure (Functions)

+ResetRanges(THnSparseD* h)
+Clears all axis ranges on a THnSparse (so projections are not biased by old selections).

+ProjectPt(THnSparseD* h, double cmin, double cmax, const char* name) Selects a centrality interval and projects the THnSparse onto the pT axis, returning a 1D histogram.

+MakeEff(THnSparseD* num, THnSparseD* den, double cmin, double cmax, Color_t col, int mstyle) Creates a TEfficiency object for a given centrality range, styled with a chosen color and marker.

+main() (or macro execution block)

+Opens input ROOT file.

+Defines centrality bins.

+Loops through bins → calls MakeEff() for each.

+Draws all efficiency curves on a shared canvas with insets.